michael-wall/site-scraper/README.md

 **Introduction**

-- This module can be used to export the Private Pages of a Liferay Site to HTML, with a HTML file created per page.
+- This module can be used to export all of the Private Pages of a Liferay Site to HTML, with a HTML file created per page.
 - The module exposes a custom Gogo shell command: siteCrawler:crawlPages
-- The module has been tested in a local environment with JDK 8, Liferay DXP 7.4 U92 and OpenID SSO enabled.
-- The module has also been tested in a Liferay PaaS environment with JDK 11, a more recent Liferay DXP quarterly release but without OpenID SSO enabled.

 **Usage**